elfaizamine/loan_default_prediction/README.md

 This project is a kaggle Data Science competition where the goal is to predict if a client will succeed or fail in repaying their loans : https://www.kaggle.com/c/home-credit-default-risk

+To download data, you must enter the competition and go to https://www.kaggle.com/c/home-credit-default-risk/data

 Project Organization
 ------------